kenken64/iot-door-sensor/README.md

 ```

 ## Start Worker for the engine
-Worker consumes the job from the delegator to check the door sensors and send out notification.
+Worker consumes the job from the delegator to check the door sensors and send out notification via SMS/WhatsApp/Email.

+Each worker is configured with its own designated door sensor.
+Refer to the server/worker-config.json

 ```
 cd server/